-An Opioid Awareness Seminar Featuring panel discussions with regional and national experts in the field of substance use disorder.
+A FREE Opioid Awareness Event Featuring panel discussions with regional and national experts in the field of substance use disorder.

-In response to the current Opioid Crisis, Friends of the Manor, a 501c3 charitable foundation affiliated with Manor of Hope and The M. Louise Fitzpatrick College of Nursing at Villanova University will present an Opioid Awareness Seminar on Saturday, October 20, 2018 from 11:00 am until 4:30 pm on the campus of Villanova University in suburban Philadelphia, PA.
-(Connelly Center – 800 Lancaster Avenue, Villanova, PA 19083)
+In response to the current Opioid Crisis, Friends of the Manor, a 501c3 charitable foundation affiliated with Manor of Hope and The M. Louise Fitzpatrick College of Nursing at Villanova University presented an Opioid Awareness Seminar on Saturday, October 20, 2018 on the campus of Villanova University in suburban Philadelphia, PA.
+(Connelly Center – 800 Lancaster Avenue, Villanova, PA 19083 – driving directions)

 10:00-11:00 – Registration/Coffee

 2:15-2:30-Break – Coffee, soft drinks, snacks and access to resource area

 – Dr. Terry Horton, chief of Christiana Care’s Division of Addiction Medicine

 – Bill Pocklington, Director/Board member of Bellrock Intelligence and Board Member of Friends of the Manor and Manor of Hope Building Futures Partner

 – Fredrick E Hubler Jr., Founder of Creative Capital Wealth Management and Chief Wealth Strategist and Manor of Hope Building Futures Partner

 – Ben Steefel, Director of College Success Program at Caron Treatment Center

 – Steve Killelea, Founder of The Manor of Hope